USER MANUALS

 You can also choose to use an alternative external database (PostgreSQL, MySQL, SQL Server or Oracle) to work with the Embedded Hive Metastore.
 The externally-managed database option has the advantage of keeping the metadata outside the cluster lifecycle.
 And in some cases, it is the only option, when there are policies restricting the type of RDBMS that can be installed, backups, maintenance, etc.

 To configure an external database fill in the metastore.connectionXXX parameters with the connection details.
-Make sure that the external database can be accessed from the Embedded MPP cluster.
+Make sure that the external database can be accessed from the Denodo Lakehouse Accelerator cluster.
 And do not forget to disable the Embedded PostgreSQL with postgresql.enabled=false, so that the Embedded PostgreSQL is not deployed.

 metastore: